Michael (2026 film)

-Michael is an upcoming American biographical musical drama film directed by Antoine Fuqua and written by John Logan.
-It follows the life of the American singer Michael Jackson, who is portrayed by his nephew Jaafar Jackson in his film debut.
-The ensemble cast also features Nia Long, Laura Harrier, Juliano Krue Valdi, Miles Teller, and Colman Domingo.
+Michael is a 2026 biographical film directed by Antoine Fuqua and written by John Logan.
+It follows the early life of the American singer Michael Jackson, from his time with the Jackson 5 in the 1960s to the Bad World Tour in the late 1980s.
+Jackson is portrayed by his nephew Jaafar Jackson and as a child by Juliano Valdi, both in their film debuts.
+The supporting cast includes Nia Long, KeiLyn Durrel Jones, Laura Harrier, Jessica Sula, Mike Myers, Miles Teller, and Colman Domingo.